 String of hearts

 The string of hearts gets its name from its (no surprise!) heart-shaped leaves.
-Like the pearls, the string of hearts is also a variety of succulent that doesn’t need a lot of water but benefits from a bright, indirectly-lit space.
 Because this one is more of a trailing vine than a climbing vine, it will look its best in a hanging basket or in a pot on a shelf where the stems have space to flow downward.
 The stems can grow anywhere from 6 to 13 feet long, and the hearts grow nicely spaced out along the plant to create a beautiful appearance.

 Pothos comes in many varieties, ranging from solid green to variegated.
 This type of vine houseplant can be grown as a trailing or climbing plant, depending on the look you want and the space you have.
 If you have room to help them climb along a wall, up a bookcase, or on a trellis, this plant is a great choice for adding a unique element.